sonv/Vevoicoinguon/1.typ

 His first post was at the Hải Dương town elementary school.
 Later he moved to Nam Sách district in the same province.

-To mark the occasion, he even wrote a short story titled GODAUTRE in French style.
+To mark the occasion, he even wrote a short story titled _GODAUTRE_ in French style.
-A few years later, he wrote another story for children, _A Golden Heart (Tấm Lòng Vàng)_.
+A few years later, he wrote another story for children, _Tấm Lòng Vàng ("A Golden Heart")_.
 Although written as fiction, it was in fact based on a true incident from those years in Nam Sách—an incident in which my parents themselves were directly involved.

 According to the civil service regulations of that time,